sealandd/sealandd/README.md

 NOTICE ; I apologize if the rentry is not working for some, i unfortunately cannot fix it, the rentry is not an important detail!
 It is just my pronouns and name which is just sealand and They/he!
+Update; I'll be making a new page for those who will like to draw on my strawpage, i've been told its very laggy, so i am very sorry.

   Hello! u can call me coat guy...or sealand